seqan/seqan3/doc/tutorial/sam_file/index.md

 See seqan3::sam_record for all data accessor.

-\cond DEV
-\todo What to do with this section?
-We want to advertise for seqan3.1 to use records.
-## Structural bindings

-In many cases you are not interested in all of the information in a file to be stored.
-For this purpose, we provide the possibility to select specific seqan3::field's for a file.
-The file will read only those fields and fill the record accordingly.

-You can select fields by providing a seqan3::fields object as an extra parameter to the constructor:

-\snippet doc/tutorial/sam_file/sam_file_read_custom_fields.cpp main

-\attention The order in which you specify the selected fields determines the order of elements in the
-           seqan3::sam_record.

-In the example above we only select the id, sequence and flag information so the seqan3::sam_record object has three tuple elements that are decomposed using structural bindings.
-\endcond

 \assignment{Assignment 1: Accumulating mapping qualities}

 Let's assume we want to compute the average mapping quality of a SAM file.